-In 2009, the Cabildo de Tenerife organized an ideas competition for the Plaza de la Patrona (the patron Saint Square) in Candelaria.
-Waterfront and square adequacy for big events as well as town jointure were required.
+In 2009, the Cabildo Insular de Tenerife (the governing body of the island of Tenerife) organized an ideas competition for the renovation of the Plaza de la Patrona, a square in the town of Candelaria.
+Waterfront and square adequacy for big events as well as connecting with the community were required.

-A holistic project is developed unifying the program and prioritizing mobility.
-Key elements were disposed strategically along the intervention to extent the new infrastructure impact.
-The parking was located under the Anton Guanche street, collaborating to link town levels and saving cost by minimizing excavation, possible due to the use of the natural street slope.
-In the same manner, paths are restored and connected to facilitate walks to the top hill behind the Candelaria church from where it is possible to enjoy magnificent coastal and town views.
-By creating a sculptural building piece, work of Juan Correa activity is generated on top of the elevation.
-Furthermore the waterfront is enlarged and space is widening in front of the cave where the Virgin of Candelaria showed up to the guanches (Tenerife aborigines) extending the waterfront and the town sea enjoyment.
+A holistic project was developed to unify the programme and prioritize mobility.
+Key elements were placed strategically along the intervention to extend the impact of the new infrastructure.
+The parking lot was located under Calle Anton Guanche, helping to connect levels and save costs by minimizing excavation, which was possible due to the use of the natural street slope.
+In the same way, paths were restored and connected to facilitate walks to the top of the hill behind Candelaria church from where visitors can enjoy magnificent coastal and town views.
+By creating a sculptural building piece (work by Juan Correa), the top of the hill became a focal point, generating activity.
+Furthermore, the waterfront was expanded and the space in front of the cave of the Virgin of Candelaria was widened.

-As a result, the logical sequence of uses and the importance given to the accessibility and mobility have built a coherent and holistic project which emphasize the Candelaria church's central role and brings neighbors the opportunity to experience closeness to the sea.
+As a result, the logical sequence of uses and the importance given to accessibility and mobility helped build a coherent and holistic project which emphasizes Candelaria church's central role, allowing local residents to feel closer to the sea.